humidair1999/jafar/README.md

 ### Initialization

-Initialize jafar with either a reference to a .json file or an actual JSON structure:
+Instantiate an instance of jafar with either a reference to a .json file or an actual JSON structure:

 ```js
 var jafar = new Jafar({